Patienceineza/aims-project/README.md

 2. GitHub Actions will automatically build and push the Docker image.
 3. Deploy the Docker image from Docker Hub to your server or cloud provider.

-## License
-This project is open-source and available under the MIT License.

----
-For any issues, contributions, or feature requests, feel free to open a GitHub issue.